ASAP Rocky: 2007–2011: Career beginnings

-In 2007, A$AP Rocky joined the A$AP Mob crew, a Harlem-based collective of rappers, producers, music video directors, fashion designers, and bikers who shared similar interests in music, fashion, style, and art.
+In 2007, Mayers joined the A$AP Mob crew, a Harlem-based collective of rappers, producers, music video directors, fashion designers, and bikers who shared similar interests in music, fashion, style, and art.
 It had been formed by A$AP Yams, A$AP Bari and A$AP Illz.
-In July 2011, Rocky released his single "Purple Swag" which quickly became a street anthem in New York City.
+In July 2011, Mayers released his single "Purple Swag" which quickly became a street anthem in New York City.

-In August 2011, Rocky's single "Peso", was leaked online and within weeks received airplay on the high-profile Hot 97 New York radio station.
+In August 2011, Mayers’ single "Peso", was leaked online and within weeks received airplay on the high-profile Hot 97 New York radio station.
 After he released a music video for his song "Purple Swag", he received attention from several record labels.
 In October, he released the mixtape Live.
 Love.
 A$AP to critical acclaim.
 Earlier that month, he signed a two-year, $3 million record deal with Bryan Leach's Polo Grounds Music, which at the time was distributed by Clive Davis' Sony Music division of J Records.
-Upon his record deal, Rocky started a label, A$AP Worldwide, with A$AP Yams.
-However, Rocky's deal with J Records would be short-lived, when on October 7, RCA Music Group announced that it was merging J alongside Arista and Jive Records into RCA Records.
-With the shutdown, Rocky (and all other artists previously signed to these three labels) will release future material under the RCA brand.
+Upon his record deal, Mayers started a label, A$AP Worldwide, with A$AP Yams.
+However, Mayers’ deal with J Records would be short-lived, when on October 7, RCA Music Group announced that it was merging J alongside Arista and Jive Records into RCA Records.
+With the shutdown, Mayers (and all other artists previously signed to these three labels) will release future material under the RCA brand.
 On December 5, he was nominated for BBC's Sound of 2012 poll.